lucasvtiradentes/tscanner/README.md

    - **VS Code**: Search "TScanner" in Extensions menu or <a href="https://marketplace.visualstudio.com/items?itemName=lucasvtiradentes.tscanner-vscode">install from Marketplace</a>
    - **Cursor/Windsurf**: Search "TScanner" in Extensions menu or <a href="https://open-vsx.org/extension/lucasvtiradentes/tscanner-vscode">install from Open VSX</a>
 2. Click TScanner icon in activity bar
-3. Go to Settings Menu → "Manage Rules" → enable desired rules
+3. Go to Settings Menu → "Manage Rules" → enable desired rules -> click "Save"
 4. Issues appear automatically in the sidebar (if any)

 ### [CLI](packages/cli#readme)